Ziax99/DBMS/README.md

 # DataBase-Management-System

-A DBMS simulator adding B+ trees
+A DBMS simulator includes B+ trees for query optimization